 The good part – It has the “Invisible” status option.
 This is the 2nd way to go offline on GTalk.

-There is a small limitation however.
+There is a small limitation, however.
 If you are signed on the regular Google Talk client on the desktop, you cannot change the status to invisible here, since that already shows a different status and doesn’t support the invisible status.
-It will throw a error message saying “Oops!
+It will throw an error message saying “Oops!
 You are not invisible because you’re also using a desktop software that does not support invisibility.”

 Option 4: Use 3rd Party Web/Desktop Applications:

 If you prefer using 3rd party applications which allow multiple account sign in’s like Imo.im (Web Based App) or Pidgin – the multi-protocol messenger (Desktop App), you can set the invisible status in there and it will work just fine.